brandur/sorg/content/drafts/mongodb.md

 that mechanism breaks down as soon as a collection is sharded because indexes are local to each shard.

-!fig src="/assets/mongodb/sharded-user-collection.svg" caption="A collection of split across many shards."
+!fig src="/assets/mongodb/sharded-user-collection.svg" caption="A collection of split across many shards, each with its own local indexes."

 Uniqueness can be enforced for shard keys, but email isn't a good one because shard key values are immutable, and we'd like users to be able to change their